deeptho/neumodvb/docs/gui_design.md

 even impossible to ensure that font sizes and colours are consistent on different screens.
-For instance, even discovering the current screen resolution is a nightmare, with some software deliberately reporting wrong values for compatibility with software bugs, other software having crucial functions not implemented and therefore also reporting wrong values ..
+For instance, even discovering the current screen resolution is a nightmare, with some software deliberately reporting wrong values for compatibility with software bugs, other software having crucial functions not implemented and therefore also reporting wrong values.
+Fortunately, the `wxWidgets` toolkit used in neumoDVB gets it right in many cases, and tries to do the right thing.

-This means that even the demos provided in wxWidgets have a mixture of minuscule (sometimes unreadable) and correctly sized fonts.
-One underlying cause is the poor handling (not by wxWidgets but by underlying software layers) of "high-DPI" displays.
-For instance X-windows reports such displays to have a resolution of 96dpi, thus contradicting the results obtained through other means.

-neumoDVB tries to work around these problems where possible, but still has some problems in this area.
+neumoDVB tries to work around the remaining problems where possible, but still has some problems in this area.

 If you experience GUI problems with neumoDVB (e.g., improper font sizes), there are several steps you can take: